Saad-Hussain31/Loxpp/README.md

 1. Run the Loxpp interpreter:

--Run a Lox script file:
+- Run a Lox script file:

 ```
 $ ./loxpp path/to/script.lox